grahamjh99/VisionDrive/project-feedback.md

 ##### Assignments You Should Grade + Provide Individual Feedback
 The following assigments contain rubrics you can use to grade and comment on individual student work.
 See guidelines below.

-- Capstone Project Deliverables
+- Unit Projects
-- Weekly Projects
+- Capstone Deliverables

 ##### Assignments You Should Collect + Provide Group or Opt-In Feedback
 Collect the following assignments but only provide individual feedback on these if a student has specific questions.
 Otherwise, we recommend that you review them for completion and trends to address with the class as a whole.